hotosm/ActivationCurriculum/hot_reporting_effective_documentation_for_activati/recognize_achievements.md

 * An animation of [Road Tracing](https://twitter.com/mapbox/status/593057323993534464) during the first days of Nepal Activation.
 * A comprehensive [Statistics 'Storyboard'](http://osm.townsendjennings.com/nepal/) from Nepal Activation.

-  As you may note, many of these were created by partners or community members not directly involved with the Activation Team.
+Note: As you may recognize, many of these were created by partners or community members not directly involved with the Activation Team.

 ### Capturing Usage Stories